esr360/Kayzen-GS/README.md

 ### Getting Started

 By default, Kayzen will work out the box using the values set by default.
 Just load the **kayzen-gs.css** file in your project, and you're good to go.
-If you want to configure your own settings, see the see [Custom Configuration](#) section - if you want to create your own grid system using semantic classes, see the [Semantic Grid System](#) section.
+If you want to configure your own settings, see the see [Custom Configuration](#) section - if you want to create your own grid system using semantic class names, see the [Semantic Grid System](#) section.

 ### Default Kayzen Grid System